sara59276/footswitch/README.md

 .\.venv\Scripts\activate
 pip install -r requirements.txt
 ```
-Lastly, mark the `src` directory as sources root.
+Optional: mark the `src` directory as sources root.

 ## In case you want to use another FootSwitch device